-To abide in Christ means that a person must be in daily connection with Jesus Christ and must live His life (Gal.
-2:20).
+To abide in Christ means that a person must be in daily connection with Jesus Christ and must live His life (Galatians 2:20).
 It is not probable for one branch to depend upon another for its liveliness; each must maintain its own personal connection with the vine.
 Each member must bring its own fruits (Matthew 3:8).

 It is impossible for a person in his own power to escape from the hole of sin into which he has fallen and to bring forth fruits of righteousness.
-Paul writes, that “The carnal mind … is not subject to the law of God, neither indeed can be” (Rom.
-8:7).
+Paul writes, that “The carnal mind … is not subject to the law of God, neither indeed can be” (Romans 8:7).
 Wherever men hold to the idea that they can save themselves by their own deeds they have no protection from sin (John 15:5b).

-As the cut branches get collected and burned, so the unfruitful Christian will suffer ultimate destruction at the end of time (Matt.
-10:28; 13:38–40; 25:41, 46).
+The Christian signified by the cut branch may show a form of religion, but the inner power of conversion in his life is lacking (2 Timothy 3:5).
+When tests and trials come, his superficial experience is revealed (Matthew 13:21).
+As the cut branches get collected and burned, so the unfruitful Christian will suffer ultimate destruction at the end of time (Matthew 10:28; 13:38–40; 25:41, 46).
 Those who abandoned the Lord were excluded from the kingdom for not living the Christian life.